 The complex of the Baths of Caracalla is huge and so well preserved that it’s easy to imagine how they were in their heyday and picture sauna lovers debating, sweating and sprucing themselves up.
 Apart from the wide gardens, there are also big chunks of the original mosaic floor, columns, and the figures and statues used as decorations, different areas each with their own purposes, such as the gym, changing rooms, shops, libraries and pools.

-With your guide, you will walk in the footsteps of 3rd-century Romans and be amazed at the huge walls, large rooms and different sections of this monumental thermal complex, and marvel at the impressive architecture and engineering skills that made ancient Rome a wonderful capital thousands of years ago.
-Once you are done on the street-level floor, you can descend underground to discover how these public baths worked and what the local slaves used to do in order for the complex to be always up and running and providing both warm and cool environments.
+With your guide, you will walk in the footsteps of 3rd-century Romans and be amazed at the huge walls, large rooms and different sections of this monumental thermal complex, and marvel at the impressive architecture and engineering skills that made ancient Rome a wonderful capital for thousands of years ago.
+Once you are done on the street-level floor, you can descend underground to discover how these public baths worked and what the local slaves used to do in order for the complex to be always up and running and provide both warm and cool environments.

 Address: Viale delle Terme di Caracalla.

 How to reach: Metro B (Circo Massimo stop), then 10 minutes walk; buses 160, 671, 714, 792.

 Opening hours: Tuesday-Sunday 10 am-7.15 pm, last entrance 6.30 pm.